By Lucy Song on | No Comments

 I also modify Tint and Saturation to balance the color intensity resulting from an increase in the Dehaze setting.
 A good rule of thumb is to readjust saturation, vibrance, and coloring each time after using Dehaze.

-However, I find that the brush mask gives more control, and flexibility, over which areas I want to edit.
-With the gradient mask, part of the mountains to the top right are covered and become darkened with the new settings.
+However, I find that the brush mask gives me more control and flexibility over which areas I want to edit.
+With the gradient mask, part of the mountains to the top right is covered and becomes darkened with the new settings.